 How Achtung.app measures AI visibility

-Achtung.app connects three data streams brands usually look at separately: visibility in AI answers, organic search demand from Search Console, and competitor and market signals.
-We are building the measurement layer for the AI shift in search.
+Achtung.app connects three data streams brands usually look at separately: mentions in AI answers, real search demand from Google Search Console, and signals from competitors and the wider market.
+That reveals where classic search and AI recommendations diverge.

 This page documents how Achtung.app measures.
 If something isn't yet reliably measurable, you'll find it below under "What Achtung.app does not yet measure".